Groundwater Seepage Analysis

 - Click OK.

-- Go to the Restraints workflow tab
+- Select the Restraints workflow tab

-- Select: Restraints > Auto Restrain (Surface)
+- Select Restraints > Auto Restrain (Surface)

 The model should look like this.

-- Go to the Mesh workflow tab
+- Select the Mesh workflow tab

-- Select: Mesh > Mesh Settings
+- Select Mesh > Mesh Settings

 - Keep the mesh setting to the pre-defined values.

-.
+- Select Mesh .
 Then click OK.
 You should see the following:

-- Select: Compute > Compute
+- Select Compute > Compute

-- Go to the Results workflow tab
+- Select the Results workflow tab

-- Select: Interpret > Show Data on Plane > XZ.
+- Select Interpret > Show Data on Plane >XZ.

 - Use the default settings.